 While you should always monitor your account balance(s) on a regular basis, it’s especially important to check them during the holidays.
 Make sure all transactions listed were made by you or any authorized users on your account.
 Debit card alerts offer real-time email or text alerts, you can easily monitor your checking account activities and help stop the possible fraudulent use of your debit card.
 These customizable alerts let you monitor your checking activities and it’s free of charge.
 Learn how to set up alerts for your Alltru accounts.

-Secure your information.
 If you do some online shopping from your phone while you’re out in public, make sure you don’t leave any personal information easily visible, since someone can easily look over your shoulder and steal your information.
 You should try to complete purchases in secure areas, such as your car, rather than an open coffee shop, for example.
-Obscure your credit card/debit card number with your hand or use your digital wallet, such as Apple Pay, to securely make purchases from your phone.
+Obscure your credit or debit card number with your hand or use a digital wallet, such as Apple Pay, to securely make purchases from your phone.
 Learn how to set up your digital wallet today.

 Being mindful of security is a good idea any time of the year.
 By maintaining basic cybersecurity, being wary of social scams, choosing and using the most secure payment cards, and monitoring your credit and identity, you can go a long way toward keeping ID theft at bay—during the holidays and throughout the year.